canro91/canro91.github.io/_posts/2022-12-20-SquashOldMigrations.md

 ## 2. Process schemazen exported files

-To write the squash migration file, I wanted to have all scripts in a single file and turn the TSV files with the exported data into the INSERT statements.
+To write the squash migration file, I wanted to have all scripts in a single file and turn the TSV files with the exported data into INSERT statements.

 I could write a C# script file, but I wanted to stretch my Bash/Unix muscles.
 After some Googling, I came up with this,